GoGetCorp/gglib/README.md

 ## Import

-You need to import the libarary as you have downloaded it above :)
+You need to import the library as you have downloaded it above :)
 This is an exercise as part of the candidates task

 ## Usage